-The group of 10 left Bihac on December 18, 2018, and walked along the Korana river (HRV).
-While they were walking, at around 5.30 am, a 16−year−old boy fell down the hill.
+The group of 10 men from Algeria and Morocco left Bihac on December 18, 2018, and walked along the Korana river (HRV).
+While they were walking, at around 5.30 am, a 16−year−old Moroccan boy fell down the hill.
 Considering the fall, the Moroccans in the group believed that their friend didn’t survive and decided to keep on walking.
 The respondent and his friend though, decided to search for the fallen person.
 After walking around for three hours, they finally found him.
 They immediately called a number he took for the police‘s number and told the person answering, that someone fell and might be in need of help.
 The number he called was an emergency phone number, he found in the phone’s address book and believed that it was the 112 number.
-The fallen boy was in poor shape, he had two broken legs as well as a broken back and his face was destroyed, the nose probably broken.
+The fallen boy was in poor shape, he had two broken legs as well as a broken back and his face was destroyed, the nose probably broken, the respondent recounted.
 They picked him up on his shoulders and legs and started walked, hoping to find somebody who could help them.
 After seven hours walking through the snow, they finally found a house where they dropped the boy off.
 They knew that people were inside because smoke was coming out of the chimney.

 The two friends then both walked until Grabovac (HRV) where a civilian car came up to them with two persons inside wearing blue uniforms.